Nancy VanHorn

-Nancy VanHorn is the current United States Ambassador to Albania, serving as chargé d'affaires since August 2024.
+Nancy VanHorn is the current Deputy Chief of Mission at the US Embassy in Albania, having previously served as chargé d'affaires from August 2024 to September 2026.

 After joining the US Foreign Service in 2007, VanHorn served at various United States embassies, including those in Sri Lanka and Bangladesh.
 During her time in Albania, she expressed support for the Special Structure against Corruption and Organized Crime (SPAK).